Skip to main content

 The Critical Role of the Androgen-to-Estrogen Ratio

 A sophisticated analysis of hormonal safety must also consider the metabolic products of testosterone, particularly estradiol.
 The enzyme aromatase converts a portion of testosterone into estradiol, and this conversion is a vital physiological process.
-Estradiol has its own protective effects on the in men, including beneficial effects on lipid metabolism and vascular function.
+Estradiol has its own protective effects on the cardiovascular system in men, including beneficial effects on lipid metabolism and vascular function.

 Therefore, the safety and efficacy of androgen therapy are dependent on maintaining an optimal balance between androgens and estrogens.
 Protocols that use excessive doses of testosterone, or that indiscriminately block aromatization with drugs like anastrozole, can disrupt this crucial ratio and potentially negate the therapy’s benefits.
 The clinical objective is not merely to elevate testosterone, but to restore the entire hormonal milieu to a youthful and healthy equilibrium.